opctl/opctl/docs/cli/events.md

 ## `events`

+listen to node events.

+### node creation

+If a node isn't running, one will be automatically created.

 ### replaying

-Events are persisted to disk and can be replayed (as of v0.1.15).
+Events are persisted to disk and can be replayed (since v0.1.15).
 > events are not held across node restarts; any time a node starts it
 > clears its event db.